Lea Michele Gives Birth, Welcomes First Child With Zandy Reich - E! Online

 There's a whole lot of glee in Lea Michele's life right now—because she's a mom.

 E!
 News can confirm the actress and singer has officially taken on her latest role after giving birth to her and husband Zandy Reich's first child together.
+Moreover, a source tells E!
+News the couple welcomed a baby boy Aug.
+20.

 At this time, no other details have been shared about the pair's newborn.